Housing Matters

 Three of the schemes—Esther Randall Court, Roseberry Mansions and Charlie Ratchford Court—include a daily meal for residents as part of the service charge.
 When developing a care and support plan, it is important to note that lunchtime support for meal preparation is not required in these settings.

-At Esther Randall Court and Roseberry Mansions, residents are automatically enrolled in the daily meal service, with the option to opt out if they choose.
+At Esther Randall Court and Roseberry Mansions, residents are automatically enrolled in the daily meal service, with the opportunity to opt out if they choose.

 At Charlie Ratchford Court, the daily meal is a mandatory part of the service charge.
 This must be clearly explained to residents, as it will affect their financial planning and budgeting.